Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_data_pre_processing_with_azure_batch/README.md

-# Metadata driven dynamic loading of modules in synapse <!-- omit in toc -->
+# Running container workloads from Azure Data Factory on Azure Batch <!-- omit in toc -->

 ## Contents <!-- omit in toc -->